Basic Concepts

 The trace list displays traces generated in the last seven days.
 These traces record operations (in the last hour by default) on cloud service resources, including creation, modification, and deletion, but do not record query operations.
 There are two types of traces:

-• Data traces: record operations on data in OBS buckets, such as data upload and download.
+- Data traces record operations on data in OBS buckets, such as data upload and download.

-Trace Files
+Trace File

-Verifying Trace File Integrity
+Trace File Integrity Verification

 The verification function for trace file integrity adopts industry standard algorithms and generates a Hash value for each trace file.
 This Hash value changes when the trace file is modified or deleted.
 Therefore, by tracking the Hash value, you can confirm whether the trace file is modified.
 In addition, the RSA algorithm is used to sign on the digest file to ensure that the file is not modified.
 In this way, any operations of modifying or deleting trace files are recorded by CTS.